Narratives of Loss during the Civil Wars in Ireland, Wales and England Compared, 1641–52

 • What sort of medical care was available to soldiers injured in Ireland?

-• How did those who had been wounded or bereaved fashion themselves as deserving recipients of charitable relief?
+• How did those who had been wounded or bereaved fashion themselves as deserving recipients of charitable relief, and how did charitable relief compare between the kingdoms?

 As a Collaborative Doctoral Award student, I will be working with the National Civil War Centre to lead the delivery of a temporary exhibition provisionally titled ‘The Human Costs of Civil War in Ireland, 1641-1652’ due to launch July 2022, accompanied by an international conference.